 Regardless of the fact different vendors have different payment schedules, the accounting staff has to stay on top of all of them with only one reconciliation.

 This volume of information can take up a lot of space over time if the records are kept on paper or in file cabinets.
-However, automation software can help companies keep their reconciliation records in a cloud, where they are available with the push of a button.

 In year’s past, the vendor account reconciliation process was a painful one that had the potential to overload an accounting staff.
 After all, they are already responsible for bank reconciliations and accounts payable reconciliations.

 So, the necessity of a third reconciliation being conducted on a regular basis can really place a strain on an accounting staff.
-However, automated reconciliation software offers tremendous benefits, which include:
+However, automated reconciliation software offers tremendous benefits, which include: Automated reconciliation software helps maintain accurate financial records by reducing human error and streamlining the reconciliation process.

 Automated reconciliation software can match invoices and ledger statements automatically, leaving accounting staff with only the discrepancies to decipher once the automated process is complete.

 This process is not only more efficient than traditional spreadsheets, it is more accurate.
+Automated reconciliation ensures that each vendor's account is accurately matched and discrepancies are quickly identified.

 Having automated software that can conduct much of the “grunt work” associated with reconciliation means that companies won’t need as many employees in the accounting department to contribute to a vendor reconciliation.

 One of the greatest advantages of automated reconciliation and accounting software is that it automatically generates reports and stores them remotely.
 That means the records can be accessed from anywhere in the world by anyone who needs them.
+Cloud storage ensures that reconciled accounts payable records are easily accessible and securely stored.

 With bank-grade security, access restrictions, and integrations to connect your data securely, you have peace of mind knowing your information is safe.